 Today, Ripple is led by CEO Brad Garlinghouse and notable team members like chief cryptographer David Schwartz and CTO Stefan Thomas.

 The list of financial institutions and organizations that have partnered with Ripple is an impressive one and stretches to more than 100 customers.
-Some of the recent highlights include:
+Some of the highlights of 2018 include:

-The biggest obstacle to Ripple’s quest for global domination is its adoption (or lack thereof) by banks and financial institutions around the world, and that’s where the focus of the people behind Ripple probably needs to be.
+The biggest obstacle to Ripple’s quest for global domination is the adoption (or lack thereof) of XRP by banks and financial institutions around the world, and that’s where the focus of the people behind Ripple might be.

 Another key challenge that could hamper the price growth of XRP is its inability to gain listings on popular US exchanges like Coinbase and Gemini.
 The Coinbase listing was heavily rumoured in early 2018 but never eventuated, and reports from April 2018 suggest that XRP is unlikely to feature on either of these platforms any time soon.

 There are also ongoing questions about the role of XRP within the Ripple ecosystem.
 Usage and network effects might drive price actions to a large extent, but this may not translate into higher prices as directly as one might expect.
 Trillions of dollars are crossing borders each year, but it’s still not clear how much market cap XRP needs to adequately service the industry.

 The XRP Ledger’s construction and design choices have also attracted some criticism.